 There are no magical qualities in the arrangement of certain Bible words and verses that can “wake up” an unwilling, unrepentant sinner.
 Jesus’ parable of the Sower and the Seed (Matt 13, Mark 4) shows how the Word of God reacts on different types of hearts.
 But a person has to be willing to accept Christ’s salvation; it doesn’t come like a spell being cast by a wizard.

 I became a Christian at 49, after living a terrible life of sin and depravity.
 I had heard every kind of nickel-and-dime sermon imaginable.
 None of them “stopped me in my tracks” and changed my life for the better.
 It was only after I had had enough of sin, and was so loaded down with guilt, that I finally fell to my knees and begged God to forgive me.
-I was baptized that Sunday and have never looked back on my old life.
+I was baptized and have never looked back on my old life.
+That, my friend, is indeed “magic.”

 If someone comes up to you and hands you a Bible tract, be polite and accept it.
 Read it.
 Perhaps one day it will trigger something within so that you’ll reach out to Jesus.
 But the message of the Good News itself can only transform your soul if you let it.